pvienneau/veem-interview-react-stopwatch/README.md

 Note that a SCSS color palette matching this design is offered to you, as well as fontawesome icons in order to offer you the necessary icons and colors to fulfill the design.
 When you will run the application for the first time, demo components will be visible to you in order to show you this information as you may use these during the development of this application.
 You can remove these components from the render.

 ## Expectations
 It is not expected that you will be able to complete all steps of this exercise in the time you have.
-The main objective of this exercise is to allow you to demonstration your abilities in various facets of SPA development in React.
+The main objective of this exercise is to allow you to demonstrate your abilities in various facets of SPA development in React.

-Having said that, it's expected that your code will demonstrate the following traits:
+That being said, it is expected that your code will demonstrate the following traits:
 - Scalability
 - Re-usability
 - Simplicity